aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

 process variable or register.
 In most cases, the best data-type is detected automatically.
 If explicitly specified, the data type must be `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `float`, `double`, or `string`.

+The *options* are optional and are a list of comma-separated strings.

+At the moment, the only supported option is `nobidirectional`.
+If set, this option has the effect that output records will not be updated when the process variable's value changes on the application or device side, even if such bidirectional updates are supported for the process variable.
+For obvious reasons, this option only has an effect for output records.

 ### Limitations